burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 Overall, it is evident that Type-I error control is significantly better with the **NOOB** association statistics without loss of power.

+In the figures below, histone marks with ambiguous activator roles are marked  with *.

 .. figure:: ../images/ddce/woIF_empiricalPValues/GM12878_NonExp_Activators_TypeIError_SigLev_0_05_Facet_CompletelyDiscard.png
    :align: center
    :alt: GM12878_Non_expressing_genes_alpha_0_05_CompletelyDiscard